Battlefield Friends: Production

 Hank & Jed Movie Pictures was founded by Brent Triplett, Bryan Mahoney, and Nate Panning in 2006 to create live action and animated media, with Etheridge and Schnur joining later as voice actors and animators.
 By 2012, the crew had been playing Battlefield: Bad Company and Battlefield 3 for some time and found themselves "constantly talking" about their experiences, deciding to create an animated pilot for a parody series.

 In January 2012, Machinima picked up the show, and released the pilot episode of Battlefield Friends, titled "First Flight".
 The episode, an animated sketch depicting a group of players being flown around by a noob, was conceived by Triplett based on his own experiences of trying to learn to fly a helicopter in a server full of experienced players.
 Shortly after the release of the first season, the show was nominated for Best Animated Series at the 2013 IAWTV Awards, ultimately losing out to Rooster Teeth's Red vs. Blue.

 The show is written, produced and animated by all four members of the main cast alongside Bryan Mahoney, who also provides his voice to supporting roles.
 Episodes are composed by Alex Beard with additional animation from Sheila Brothers.
 A majority of the episodes are directed by Triplett, and ideas are conceived by the crew by playing Battlefield matches together and writing stories about what happen to them.
 Each episode takes about a week to create, which allows episodes to cover topical Battlefield updates and inside jokes.

 In 2013, the show was renewed for a second and third season and was moved to the animation-focused network Machinima Happy Hour, remaining there until the conclusion of the fourth season in 2014.
 From season four onwards, the show was based on the newly-released Battlefield 4, but would pivot to Battlefield Hardline for the fifth season, before returning to Battlefield 4 after Hardline's negative reception.

-Neebs Gaming hack
+Formation of Neebs Gaming

 In 2014, the team at Hank & Jed Movie Pictures quit their day jobs and signed with Creative Artists Agency (CCA) to form Neebs Gaming, a YouTube channel focused entirely on playing video games while performing improvisational comedy and leaning into their personalities from the Battlefield Friends show.
 In 2020, the Neebs Gaming channel and the Hank & Jed channel were hacked when one of the company's editors fell for a phishing scam which promoted a fake sponsorship attempt, ultimately leading the channels to be compromised.
 Both of the accounts had usernames changed to "Coinbase Pro", all videos set to private and were used to livestream a Bitcoin scam video.
 The accounts were restored within 24 hours by Google.